 - Securities and Exchange Commission v.
 Alan C. Goldsworthy, et al., (D. Mass.).
-Served as first-chair trial counsel in defending former CFO of Applix, Inc. in an SEC civil enforcement action alleging premature revenue recognition on two software licensing transactions in violation of GAAP.
+Served as first-chair trial counsel in defending the former CFO of Applix, Inc. in an SEC civil enforcement action alleging premature revenue recognition on two software licensing transactions in violation of GAAP.
 Obtained a summary judgment dismissal as to the first transaction prior to trial.
-After a five-week jury trial on the second transaction, secured a defense verdict of no liability for CFO as to all scienter-based securities fraud claims, including claims under Rule 10b-5, Section 17(a)(1), Rule 13b2-2 (knowingly misleading outside auditors), Rule 13b-5 (knowingly violating internal accounting controls), and all aiding and abetting counts.
-Chairman of SEC had announced this as the initial "test case" under its new policy guidelines regarding when to seek civil monetary penalties against individual officers as opposed to public corporations.
+After a five-week jury trial on the second transaction, secured a defense verdict of no liability for the the CFO as to all scienter-based securities fraud claims, including claims under Rule 10b-5, Section 17(a)(1), Rule 13b2-2 (knowingly misleading outside auditors), Rule 13b-5 (knowingly violating internal accounting controls), and all aiding and abetting counts.
+The SEC chairman had announced this as the initial "test case" under its new policy guidelines regarding when to seek civil monetary penalties against individual officers as opposed to public corporations.

 - Falotti v.
 Oracle Corp.
 (N.D.
 Cal.).
 Lead trial counsel for client Falotti in arguing a $90 million stock options claim before the Ninth Circuit.
 Resulted in a confidential settlement.

 - Addamax Corp. v.
 Open Software Foundation, Inc. (D. Mass.).
 Member of trial team that won a bench trial dismissal of a $60 million antitrust claim relating to computer operating systems and security software.
 Drafted the First Circuit briefing that resulted in the upholding of the dismissal on appeal.